devlin-person/rest-app/README.md

 * For a `POST` request, enter `curl --request POST http://localhost:4567/messages --data "message=your message, here"`
 * For a `PATCH` request, enter `curl --request PATCH http://localhost:4567/messages/1 --data "message=I am number one thousand"`
 * For a `DELETE` request, entert `curl --request DELETE http://localhost:4567/messages/25`

+Running `ruby weather.rb` will use a GET request from an external website to display the current weather for Boston in the terminal.